 - A $320,000 verdict for a client who had to undergo cervical spine fusion surgery after a motorcycle accident.

-The Dangers Motorcyclists Face
+Our Jacksonville Motorcycle Accident Attorneys Understand The Dangers Motorcyclists Face

 Jacksonville hosts around 120 million visitors a year.
 Drawing such a large crowd of tourists to the area is helpful for the economy, but it generally results in severely congested streets and risks presented by people who are driving on unfamiliar roads.
-Traffic congestion is both difficult and dangerous for motorcycles, as they lack the stability or maneuverability of four-wheeled vehicles.
+Traffic congestion is both difficult and dangerous for motorcycles, as they lack the stability or protection of four-wheeled vehicles.

 Other hazards that motorcyclists face on Jacksonville roadways include:

-Common Injuries Incurred in Jacksonville Motorcycle Accidents
+Common Injuries Our Jacksonville Motorcycle Accident Lawyers Encounter

 Road rash, also known as friction burns, is an abrasion that occurs when the motorcyclist's skin makes contact with a rough surface such as the roadway.
-While this injury may heal well, carries a risk of dangerous infections.
+While this injury may heal well, it carries a risk of dangerous infections.
 There is also a risk that the skin will heal tightly in the injured area, resulting in a loss of mobility in an impacted joint.

 Other injuries commonly suffered in motorcycle accidents include: